 To view key metrics for a specific asset, click the arrow next to the symbol’s name (e.g., bitcoin), and the tracker will display financial metrics and a sparkline.
 The waterfall chart shows the unrealized gains (or losses) of your portfolio and the relative contributions of each asset.
 For instance, a 90% loss on a stock may have a minimal impact on your portfolio if you initially invested only $100 in that stock.

 The History sheet serves as the data input area.
 As a user, you need to fill in this sheet with your transaction data.
 The spreadsheet uses the information from this sheet to perform all calculations.
 If you want to modify anything in the rest of the spreadsheet, make changes to the History sheet.

 The Positions sheet is arguably the most important one, as it gives you an overview of all your current holdings.
 It includes essential information such as average cost basis, portfolio allocation, cost basis, sector, industry, market cap, daily price change, purchase cost, position value, gains or losses, and portfolio return.

 Analysis of portfolio

-The following tool available for your use is the “Financial Summary.”
-This sheet extracts a table from finviz.com.
-The table provides you with financial information on a specific stock.
-Enter in cell “C3,” the symbol of the stock of your interest.
-The table should update automatically.
-Unfortunately, Finviz only supports US stocks.
-A graph displaying the historical price is also present.
-You can change the chart by entering a different date in cell “P4” to cell “P10”.
+The Financial Summary sheet extracts a table from finviz.com, providing financial information on a specific stock.
+Enter the stock symbol in cell “C3,” and the table should update automatically.
+Note that Finviz only supports US stocks.
+A historical price chart is also available, which you can adjust by entering different dates in cells “P4” to “P10.”